paul-grassi/800-63-3/sp800-63a/README.md

 # SP 800-63A

-This is a working draft of NIST Special Publication 800-63A *Enrollment and Identity Proofing*.
+This is a working draft of NIST Special Publication 800-63A *Identity Proofing*.
 This document is a sub-document referenced by [SP 800-63-3](../sp800-63-3/README.md) covering the associated topics that had been previously in SP 800-63-2.

-SP 800-63A deals with the processes by which a credential, and authenticator(s) associated with that credential can be bound to a specific individual.
-This typically happens when that individual is enrolled in an identity system, through the identity proofing process.
+SP 800-63A deals with the processes by which an individual can prove their identity to a CSP prior to credential issuance.

 This document is broken up into sections as follows: